 Arguably, the first place a search engine looks when trawling the web to serve up search engine results pages is the URL.
 If the keyword is written into your domain, you’re laughing.

-For the rest of us mere mortals, our domain is likely already our business name (sensei.ie), so we have to make do with making sure the ‘slug’ (the end part of the URL that comes after the forward slash (sensei.ie/…) contains our keyword.
+For the rest of us mere mortals, our domain is likely already our business name (sensei.ie), so we have to ensure that the ‘slug’ (the end part of the URL that comes after the forward slash (sensei.ie/…) contains our keyword.
+In the example above, the slug is ‘how to write in plain english’.

-And, remember, if you’re using WordPress as your CMS (content management system), you can add an SEO plugin (we recommend YOAST) to help prompt you to improve the SEO on your pages and blog posts.
+If you’re using WordPress as your CMS (content management system), you can add an SEO plugin (we recommend YOAST) to help prompt you to improve the SEO on your pages and blog posts from the URL onwards.

 Add Your Keyword Into the H1 Title